-If we look at the aggregate of organizations, more than two thirds (69%) have partially or fully brought their programmatic in-house.
-Europe is leading that trend with almost three quarters (74%) of organizations indicating this shift towards in-house.
-The U.S. is slightly behind at 69%, and LatAm is lagging at 63%.
+If we look at the aggregate of organizations that have partially or fully brought their programmatic in-house, Europe is leading that trend with almost three quarters (74%) of organizations indicating this shift towards in-house.
+The U.S. is slightly behind at 69% and LatAm is lagging at 63%.
 It is interesting that while the U.S. is the largest programmatic market, they are not the leaders in in-housing.
 However, this may be due to the size of the U.S. and the difficulty of managing the volume and number of partnerships in that market.
+A country like the UK, which has only a tenth of the volume of the U.S., wouldn't require the same complexity, and therefore might be easier to transition to in-house.
 Additionally, as we will explore further in this report, Europe has been at the forefront of data regulations with GDPR.
 The access to and control of data plays an integral role in programmatic effectiveness.
 European organizations may be farther along in managing their data, and thus might be more prepared to bring this function in-house.